uiuxarghya/uiuxarghya/README.md

 My name is Arghya Ghosh and I'm a software developer and designer.
 I'm from India, living in Kolkata and currently studying in Class 11.

-## &#x270d; Blog & Writing
+## 💻 Developing & Coding

-Apart from coding,I also design prototypes
+Apart from coding ,I also design websites and apps.